vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/02_uttara-paxaH.md

 the Vedic statements, which are valid,
 are "learnt" by members of the three estates,
 which themselves are "different from the Veda."

-If you take "accepted" to mean "known," you do not get rid of the same defect.
 </details>